ButterflyMX gate access control for gated communities

 Now that you know how gate control systems work, you might wonder whether you should invest in one.
 However, we believe access control is a crucial amenity for any gated property.

-Here are four reasons why you should install a security gate latch system:
+Here are a few reasons why you should install a security gate latch system:

 Watch how ButterflyMX’s gate access control system works: